 Perform Data Collection and Analysis In Your Market Research

-Before you can even attempt to create marketing campaigns and materials, you need to understand who you will be marketing to.
+Before you can even attempt to create marketing plan, campaign, and associated materials, you need to understand who you will be marketing towards.

 Your target audience determines every aspect of your marketing planning messaging and approach.

 Data collection and analysis can sometimes be underrated.
-But trust me, it’s extremely important.
+But trust me, it’s an extremely important part of your overall marketing plan.
 You may think it is not always necessary to go through all the steps in the marketing planning process.
 However, data collection and analysis is THE number one step that starts the whole process.
-The reason is, the information you gather here is the foundation for everything to come even who you target on social media.
+The reason is: the information you gather here is the foundation for everything to come, from your high-level marketing plan to minutiae like who you target on social media.